What Credit Cards are Offering Zero Percent Balance Transfers Into 2016?

 The Discover card offers a very generous zero percent APR rate on all balance transfers for the first 18 months someone has the card.
 Purchases made with the card have the same zero percent rate for the first six months, but after that all new purchases will have the card’s normal interest rate.
 The card has no annual fee, but it does require an excellent credit history in order to qualify.

-The Bank of America Visa requires excellent credit to qualify for as well, but it offers a zero percent interest rate on all balance transfers for the first 15 billing cycles.
+The Visa requires excellent credit to qualify for as well, but it offers a zero percent interest rate on all balance transfers for the first 15 billing cycles.
 This is the same as the introductory rate for new purchases, but it should be mentioned that only “qualifying” balance transfers will receive the zero percent interest umbrella.
 So before someone tries to get this card, it’s best to check and make sure it will be more of a help than a hindrance.

 The Simplicity card from Citi bank provides an 18 month introductory period where there’s no interest on any balance transfers put on the card.
 However, it should be noted that there is either a $5 fee per transfer, or three percent of the total transfer, whichever is greater.
 The regular APR interest rate varies from 12.99 percent to 21.99 percent, depending on the individual.
 Lastly, this card requires an excellent credit score in order to qualify.